datamapper/datamapper.github.com/docs/properties.md

 ------------

 Properties can be configured to be lazy loaded.
 A lazily loaded property is not requested from the data-store by default.
-Instead it is only loaded when it's accessor is called for the first time.
+Instead it is only loaded when its accessor is called for the first time.
 This means you can stop default queries from being greedy, a particular problem with text fields.
 Text fields are lazily loaded by default, which you can over-ride if you need to.